microsoft/hlsl-specs/proposals/0041-triangle-object-positions.md

 Shader model 6.10 is required to use these intrinsics.

-The implementation for all of these can be implemented in terms of a built-in intrinsic which matches the DXIL definitions mentioned below:
+The DXIL implementation for all of these will be effectively lowered to an implementation that behaves like the following HLSL pseudocode, given a built-in function for the DXIL intrinsic.

 ```c++
 vector<float, 9> __builtin_TriangleObjectPositions();